-Pavement is removed from all cuts and fills with less than 1.2 m (4 feet) of cover.
-On projects which require borrow, the plans may specify that the old portland cement concrete (PCC) pavement be placed in fills in 600 mm (2‑foot) depths and covered with at least 600 mm (2 feet) of suitable soil.
-The removed concrete is to be broken into pieces with an area of 0.2 sq m (¼ square yard) or less if placed in fills, as per Article 2510.02.A.
+Pavement is removed from all cuts and fills with less than 4 feet of cover.
+On projects which require borrow, the plans may specify that the old portland cement concrete (PCC) pavement be placed in fills in 2‑foot depths and covered with at least 2 feet of suitable soil.
+The removed concrete is to be broken into pieces with an area of ¼ square yard or less if placed in fills, as per Article 2510.02.A.

-Where existing PCC pavement would be located within 1.2 m (4 feet) and 1.8 m (6 feet) of the proposed profile grade, the PCC pavement will be required to be broken up and left in place.
+Where existing PCC pavement would be located within 4 feet and 6 feet of the proposed profile grade, the PCC pavement will be required to be broken up and left in place.
 If the existing pavement has been resurfaced, the hot mix asphalt resurfacing will be removed by scarification.

 PCC pavements may be used as Class D or Class E Revetment, if requirements of Article 4130 are met.
 Use should be approved by the District Materials Engineer.

-For pavements where the existing PCC pavement will be more than 1.8 m (6 feet) below the proposed profile grade, the pavement will normally be left in place.
+For pavements where the existing PCC pavement will be more than 6 feet below the proposed profile grade, the pavement will normally be left in place.
 If asphalt resurfacing is present, it shall be removed.